-- Introducing millets to babies needs extra care, caution and the right guidance from paediatrician.
+- Introducing millets to babies needs extra care, caution and the right guidance from the paediatrician.

 - Processing/preparing/Cooking of millets needs more time and more care.
 They might indigestion if improperly cooked.

-- As of I know millets(if not processed in industry) should not be consumed as an instant food.
+- As of I know millets(if not processed in the industry) should not be consumed as instant food.